vocol/vocol/README.md

 ##VoCol Features

 Below are tasks that are performed automatically by VoCol on push event:
-- Syntax Validation: Rapper or JenaRiot (in pre-commit event as well by sending the modified file to a listening service for syntax validation in VoCol Server),
+- Syntax Validation: Rapper or JenaRiot (in pre-commit event as well by sending the modified files to a listening service for syntax validation in VoCol Server),
 - Documentation Generation: Schema.Org or Widoco,
 - Visualization: WebVOWL,
 - Sparql EndPoint: Jena Fuseki,